 Fair question.
 Here's an honest answer.

-When small business owners push back on AI, they usually bring up three things:
+When small business owners push back on AI, they usually bring up three things — and all three are valid:

-"It's too expensive."
+- "It's too expensive."
 Enterprise AI projects can cost six figures.
 But small business automation?
-Most projects we run cost between $2,000–$10,000 and pay for themselves within a few months.
+Most projects we run cost between $2,000 and $10,000 and pay for themselves within a few months.
 The key is starting small and targeting high-impact tasks.

 Instead of talking theory, let's look at real numbers from projects we've actually done.